-Welcome to the department of Law, Leadership & Business, and in particular, the BA (Hons) in Leadership & Management.
+Welcome to the HE Law, Leadership and business department which sits in the HE Business School.
+In particular, welcome to the BA (Hons) Business, Enterprise and Management Course.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.